Feugmo/feugmo.github.io/_pages/positions.md

 ***
 # Summer and Undergraduate students

-Working in our research group is an excellent way to gain valuable researach and computing experience.
+Working in our research group is an excellent way to gain valuable research and computing experience.
 Undergraduate students wishing to work in our group are encouraged to contact me.
 The following funding opportunities exist for undergraduate students in our group:

 [NSERC Undergraduate Student Research Award (USRA)](https://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp)